gvwilson/sensibleadventures/maddy-roo/old.md

 If you won't fix this, I will."
 He raised the ax,
 took a step forward,
-and yelped as something invisible knocked him off his feet.
+and tripped as a cobblestone suddenly jutted upward.

 "No,"
-Special Leaf said coldly.
+Shaper Leaf said.
-The old tortoise could barely stand, but his glare was as bright as Dockety's lasers and the arm pointed at Bluster was as steady as a mountain.
+The old tortoise could barely stand, but his eyes were as bright as Dockety's lasers.

-Bluster scrambled to his feet.
-He looked back and forth between the special and the bot, then spat on the cobblestones and walked away without saying a word.
+Bluster looked back and forth between the shaper and the bot, then spat on the cobblestones, thrust the ax back into Zeke's hands, then turned and walked away without saying a word.

-"Thanks," Maddy said to the old tortoise, helping him sit down.
+"Thanks," Maddy said to the shaper, helping him sit back down.

-Special Leaf nodded.
+Shaper Leaf nodded.
 "What was that thing they took from you?"

 Maddy shook her head.